Advocacy Awards

 Ensuring Advocate Representation

 The IASLC is passionate about including the patient's voice in events and resources.
-As a way to facilitate that, the society offers awards to allow patient advocates to immerse themselves in live educational events.
+As a way to facilitate that, these awards to allow patient advocates to immerse themselves in live educational events.

 Image